lancedb/lance-distributed-training/README.md

 - **Path B (PyTorch Control):** Use a map-style dataset (like the `LanceMapDataset` we built, or `torchvision`'s) with PyTorch's `DistributedSampler`. **Benefit:** Allows for high-performance parallel data loading with `num_workers > 0`. **Limitation:** Does not use `lance`'s specific sampling logic.

+### Running benchmarks
+All the scripts log data to wandb dashboard to the same project.
+Simply run the training scripts and look at the dashboard for training time per eoch or other metircs.

+The same training loop implemented on `ImageFolder` dataset via torchvision is provided in torch_version/ folder